paulasamir16/Fortify/Fortify101.md

 <br/>

 ## Installation Best Practice
-+ For a good performace, you should install the Fortfiy Components on separate virtual machines
++ For a good performance, you should install the Fortify Components on separate virtual machines
   + SSC
   + LIM and DAST Components
   + Database for SSC and DAST